 Complaints from the public or from other businesses

-The public and other businesses may complain to the Council about pollution from a business, or they may inform us about polluting activities.
-Environmental Protection Officers will investigate and if permit conditions are being broken, enforcement action may be taken.
+The public and other businesses may complain to us about pollution from a business, or they may inform us about polluting activities.
+Environmental Protection Officers will investigate and, if permit conditions are being broken, enforcement action may be taken.

 A Public Register of all businesses within Eden with an Environmental Permit is kept by us.
 The Register includes details of each application, permit, monitoring data and any notices served.